4st0lfo1337/Hypr_DotFilesV2/README.md

 If you like Lain and Linux as much as I do, check out the LainOS project (https://forgejo.lain.rocks/lainOS) and Hyprlain.

 ## Rofi Config
+I have made a repo just for my Rofi Config, also based in the Hyprlain rice.
 <ul>
   <li>https://github.com/4st0lfo1337/RofiConfig</li>
 </ul>